Why this phenomenon can become a problem in your space

 Reverberation is a desirable property of halls, to the extent that it helps to overcome the inverse square law drop-off of sound intensity in the enclosure.
 However, if reverberation is excessive, it makes the sounds run together with a loss of articulation – the sound becomes muddy and garbled.

 What is the difference between echo and reverberation?

 An echo is usually clear and can be distinguished.
-Reverberation is not a precise replica of the original sound
+Reverberation is not a precise replica of the original sound.

 Reverberation time reduces when the sound waves hit absorbent surfaces such as curtains, padded chairs or even people, or exit the room through the walls, drop ceilings, doors, and windows.

-If you have a reverberation issue in your office, hall or classroom, contact Avenue Interior Systems (1300 827 177) for a customised solution.
-We look forward to designing your silence.
+If you have a reverberation issue in your office, hall or classroom, contact Avenue Interior Systems for a customised solution on 1300 827 177.